 Change your habits

 There are certainly practical and financial benefits of not buying anything new.
-Those who’ve embarked on the aforementioned shopping-free experiments have described saving thousands of dollars – often without feeling like they’re going without or doing it tough.
+Those who’ve embarked on the aforementioned shopping-Complimentary experiments have described saving thousands of dollars – often without feeling like they’re going without or doing it tough.
 Most authors have also described retaining their newfound thrifty habits after their experiment was over, saving them extra in the long term as well.
 One popular frugality blogger summed it by saying “Every frugal tip in the world isn’t going to save as much money as simply not buying anything.”iv

 Reap the benefits